© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 A linear earthwork and two bowl barrows east of Bokerley Dyke on Blagdon Hill is a scheduled monument protected by Historic England under reference 1011007.
 View the official record →

-This monument is a linear earthwork and two bowl barrows situated on Blagdon Hill east of Bokerley Dyke in Wiltshire.
+A linear earthwork and two bowl barrows east of Bokerley Dyke on Blagdon Hill is a prehistoric and Romano-British monument complex located in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011007.

 A linear earthwork and two bowl barrows east of Bokerley Dyke on Blagdon Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011007.